SOUP ROOMS: Sodium

 Genesis

 A light-gun game inspired by vector graphics that reimagines the credit crawl sequence from Super Smash Bros.
 Melee (2001).
 I developed this game as my submission for the C.H.A.I.N.G.E.D. collaboration.
-The project served as a personal platform to explore new technologies, including motion-captured camera techniques, synchronizing gameplay to music, a blocking system for sequencing events, and vector-based rendering.
+The project was an opportunity to explore motion-captured camera work, gameplay-to-music synchronization, a blocking system for sequencing events, and vector-based rendering.

 C.H.A.I.N.G.E.D.